Loop Architecture

 1. 1

-The agentic loop between systems is the unit of design.
-Design the loops, not just the boxes.
+Make the agentic loop between systems your unit of design.
+Think in loops, not just boxes.

 2. 2

 A loop is not a one-off.
-It keeps turning on its trigger, using systems and writing back again and again.
+It keeps turning on its trigger, using systems and writing back on its own, again and again.

 3. 3